peterbourgon/peter-bourgon-org/src/blog/2018-07-27-a-response-about-dep-and-vgo.md

 &mdash;&mdash;&mdash;

-<a name="addendum"></a>
+<a name="addendum">_Addendum_</a>: The discussion that's come out of this has

-_Addendum_: The discussion that's come out of this has been enlightening.
+been enlightening.
 I think I have a much better, full-picture view of what happened.
 I think the dep team and the core team were having two completely different conversations, talking past each other, and it took the vgo papers to collapse the quantum state.

 The dep team believed dep was different in kind to the tools that came before, and represented the researched, considered, community-driven, and (what could be